SOAR - Boston Chapter

 Robert Colloca a New Jersey native, graduated with a B.S. in Pharmacy from St. John’s University.
 Robert has worked in the Pharmacy Industry for over 25 years and is currently employed as a Sr. Clinical Account Executive with Express Scripts.
 He recently completed his MBA in Health Care Management.
 Robert was introduced to the Armenian culture in 2010 when he met his wife Lisa.
 He now resides North of Boston with Lisa and their two children.

 Robert has a passion for life and family and has embraced the Armenian culture.
 He has since traveled to Armenia on two occasions, where he had the opportunity to visit one of the orphanages that SOAR so generously supports.
 In 2017, Robert traveled to Armenia with his wife Lisa to adopt their son.
 Robert feels strongly about supporting the mission of helping orphans in Armenia.

 Pic and Bio coming soon

 Katie Van Adzin

-Katie Van Adzin is a writing and editing professional with experience in technology, media, and publishing.
+Katie Van Adzin is an editor with experience working in technology, media, and publishing.
 A Boston native, she graduated from Wellesley College with a double major in political science and German studies.
-In addition to her work with SOAR, Katie is the Boston correspondent for the Armenian Weekly, an active member of the Armenian Business Network, and has worked previously with the Armenian Relief Society and the Armenia Tree Project.
-She enjoys travel, reading, foreign languages, film, and anything cat-related.
-She lives in East Arlington with her husband.
+In addition to her work with SOAR, Katie is an active member of the Armenian Business Network, and has worked previously with the Armenian Weekly, the Armenian Relief Society, and the Armenia Tree Project.
+She and her family live in East Arlington.